lazyfrosch/training-debian-packaging/docs/dev/source.md

 The word `quilt` describes a patch tool.

-### `compat`
+### `compat` / `debhelper-compat`

-Defines the feature compatibility version for [debhelper], this mostly is important when using newer features, or when you want to backport a package to an older Debian release.
+The file `compat` defines the feature compatibility version for [debhelper], this mostly is important when using newer features, or when you want to backport a package to an older Debian release.
 It just contains the major version, e.g. `9`.

+In recent versions of debhelper, it is now recommended avoiding `compat`, and instead use a `debhelper-compat` build dependency in the `control` file.

+    Build-Depends: debhelper-compat (= 13)

+See the [debhelper] manpage for details.

 ### `copyright`